NicolasKohnert/generic_prioritization_engine/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg) ![Python](https://img.shields.io/badge/python-3.9%2B-brightgreen.svg)

-This pipeline was developed to automate the priorization of infrastructure assets and make them spatially visualizable.
+This pipeline was developed to automate the prioritization of infrastructure assets and make them spatially visualizable.
 It serves as a bridge between raw CSV data and an intelligent decision-making foundation for BIM and GIS workflows

 Objective